 Fireworks & Pets – Celebrations involving fireworks can be very stressful for our pets, since they experience the world differently than we do.
 Here are some helpful tips and strategies to help make fireworks less scary for your pets while keeping them safe.

-Enrichment – Providing enrichment for dogs is an excellent way to promote mental and physical health and engage your pet’s natural behaviours in an appropriate manner.
+Canine Enrichment – Toys & Games – Providing enrichment for dogs is an excellent way to promote mental and physical health and engage your pet’s natural behaviours in an appropriate manner.
 We have put together some fun enrichment ideas for your dog.

 Child-Dog Interactions – A knowledge of dog body language and appropriate interactions is key for both adults and children.
 We’re sharing some recommendations for promoting positive dog-child interactions and safety management.